Email information is followed by @css.edu unless otherwise noted.

 I am an Associate Professor and chair of the Department of Psychology and Sociology.
 I hold a Psychology Doctorate (Psy.D.) and am a Licensed Psychologist with specialty areas in clinical and counseling psychology, though I consider broad academic knowledge of psychology to be an essential foundation for psychology applications.
 My particular specialty is in psychological evaluations of adults with a history of criminal behavior and/or threatened violence.
 In the latter, my applied and research foci are on the psychological effects of trauma; dynamics of psychopathy; violence risk assessment for sexual and nonsexual offenders, competency to stand trial, and insanity defense.
 My teaching philosophy involves promotion of knowledge through students taking responsibility for coming to class prepared as well as using class time to explore applications of the material in students’ lives and via clinical case examples.

-I am currently an Assistant Professor of Psychology.
+I am currently an Associate Professor of Psychology.
 I am a northeastern Minnesota native with deep family roots in Duluth and the Iron Range.
 On a personal level, my passion revolves around canoeing, hiking, and snowshoeing.
 I earned a Bachelor of Applied Science in Psychology from the University of Minnesota Duluth, followed by a MA and PhD in Cognitive and Behavioral Neuroscience (Minor: Quantitative Methods) from the Psychology Department at Wayne State University.

 My teaching experience includes Biological Psychology; Drugs, Brain, and Behavior; Cognitive Psychology; Clinical Neuropsychology; Human Sexuality; Evolutionary Psychology; Statistics; Research Methods; Introduction to Psychology; and The Science of Happiness.

 I also have a research background in human ethology.
 Most of this work comes from a rich cross-cultural sample of marriage and relationship related data that span several decades.
 My role in this collaborative international group has primarily been to investigate cross-cultural predictors of infidelity, and the role of humor in marital satisfaction.